We were the faithful, we were true:

 long prayers in Ulster accents spoken;

-repeated cliches too well-known:
+repeating cliches too well-known:

 the Quaker silence we disowned.

-until some scripture portion shared,
+then some cliche scripture portion shared,

 the sermons droned failed to inspire:

-tamped tight any tongues of fire.
+tamped down tight any tongues of fire.

 Oh!
 The lisp of India-paper pages,